Here are a selection of key dates and developments in Quill's history, in chronological order, from start-up to present day...

 2017: We underwent a management buyout (MBO) and rebrand including the unveiling of our new name and visual identity.
 We relocated our Middlesbrough outsourced cashiering bureau to Redcar and established a presence in Scotland.
 All five regional offices – Manchester, Liverpool, Brighton, Redcar and Kirkcaldy – are still occupied today.
 We undertook the Tough Mudder challenge again in the name of charity.

 2018: We launched our new Quill Type outsourced transcription and typing service in association with Document Direct.
 Our service is endorsed by the Manchester Law Society, LawNet and Lawshare.
 Our annual charity fundraiser was the Salford Dragon Boat Race following which we donated over £3k to the Anthony Nolan charity, in memory of our director, Peter Dye, who passed away from blood cancer earlier in the year.
 We also introduced the Peter Dye Memorial Shield, an employee award scheme designed to recognise staff members demonstrating exceptional performance in the workplace.

 Now: 5 offices and 90 staff.
-Our core business is legal accounts and practice management software - Interactive - delivered on a cloud-hosted platform with add-on document management, anti-money laundering, Police Station App and other modules; outsourced cashiering services - Pinpoint; outsourced payroll with optional pension management services - Payroll; and outsourced typing services - Type.
+Our core business is legal accounts and practice management software - Interactive - delivered on a cloud-hosted platform with add-on document management, anti-money laundering and other modules; outsourced cashiering services - Pinpoint; outsourced payroll with optional pension management services - Payroll; and outsourced typing services - Type.
 We continue to raise and donate £thousands every year for local and national charitable causes.